LavaGang/MelonLoader/README.md

 MelonLoader is licensed under the Apache License, Version 2.0.
 See [LICENSE](https://github.com/LavaGang/MelonLoader/blob/alpha-development/LICENSE.md) for the full License.

-Third-party libraries used as Source Code and/or bundled in Binary Form:
+Third-party Libraries used as Source Code and/or bundled in Binary Form:
 - [Research Detours Package](https://github.com/microsoft/Detours) is licensed under the MIT License.
 See [LICENSE](https://github.com/LavaGang/MelonLoader/blob/alpha-development/Detours/LICENSE.md) for the full License.
 - [Mono](https://github.com/Unity-Technologies/mono) is licensed under multiple licenses.
 See [LICENSE](https://github.com/Unity-Technologies/mono/blob/unity-master/LICENSE) for full details.
 - [HarmonyX](https://github.com/BepInEx/HarmonyX) is licensed under the MIT License.
 See [LICENSE](https://github.com/BepInEx/HarmonyX/blob/master/LICENSE) for the full License.